 A virtual outcrop (VO), sometimes called digital outcrop model or virtual outcrop model, is a photorealistic model of a geological outcrop.
-Virtual outcrops first appeared in the late 1990s (Xu et al., 2000) and became more popular with the advent of LiDAR (Light Detection and Ranging) (Bellian et al., 2005; Pringle et al., 2006; Buckley et al., 2008; 2013).
-Over the last eight years there has been a proliferation of virtual outcrops due to the dual emergence of remote piloted vehicles (RPVs, commonly termed drones) and structure from motion (SfM) photogrammetry (Buckley et al., 2016; Harrald et al., 2021; Howell et al., 2021).
-Together these two technologies have made virtual outcrops widely available across the geosciences.
+Virtual outcrops first appeared in the late 1990s (Xu et al., 2000) and became more popular with the advent of lidar (light detection and ranging) (Bellian et al., 2005; Pringle et al., 2006; Buckley et al., 2008, 2013).
+Over the last 8 years there has been a proliferation of virtual outcrops due to the dual emergence of remote piloted vehicles (RPVs, commonly termed drones) and structure from motion (SfM) photogrammetry (Buckley et al., 2017; Harrald et al., 2021; Howell et al., 2021).
+Together, these two technologies have made virtual outcrops widely available across the geosciences.

 Virtual outcrops have traditionally been used for research purposes (e.g. Enge et al., 2010; Rittersbacher et al., 2015, and many others).
-In recent years, virtual outcrops have started to be used in virtual fieldtrips (VFTs) (e.g. Argles et al., 2015; Tibaldi et al., 2020; Bond and Cawood, 2021; Gregory et al., 2021) although their acceptance has yet to become widespread, and they are typically used to provide supplementary material.
-Even during the COVID-19 pandemic, the VFTs run by many groups did not contain VOs, instead adopoting conventional teaching methods (slides, powerpoint etc) or Google Earth and/or GIS tools (e.g. Whitmeyer and Dordevic, 2020; Bosch, 2021; Barth et al., 2022).
+In recent years, virtual outcrops have started to be used in virtual field trips (VFTs) (e.g. Argles et al., 2015; Tibaldi et al., 2020; Bond and Cawood, 2021; Gregory et al., 2022), although their acceptance has yet to become widespread, and they are typically used to provide supplementary material.
+Even during the COVID-19 pandemic, the VFTs run by many groups did not contain VOs, instead adopting conventional teaching methods (slides, PowerPoint, etc.) or Google Earth and/or geographic information system (GIS) tools (e.g. Whitmeyer and Dordevic, 2021; Bosch, 2021; Barth et al., 2022).

-To date there has been little systematic evaluation comparing virtual outcrop based VFTs and real-world fieldtrips with similar conditions, primarily because of the logistical challenges of running parallel trips under controlled experimental setups.
-The onset of the COVID-19 global pandemic and associated lockdowns from March 2020, forced the implementation of VFTs on a far broader scale and created the opportunity for such studies.
-Within this contribution we examine the outcomes of two VFTs that were run as replacements for traditional field courses on the Integrated Petroleum Geoscience (IPG) MSc classes of 2020 and 2021.
-The VFTs ran in real-time over eleven days (Utah) and five days (Pyrenees).
+To date, there has been little systematic evaluation comparing virtual-outcrop-based VFTs and real-world field trips with similar conditions, primarily because of the logistical challenges of running parallel trips under controlled experimental setups.
+The onset of the COVID-19 global pandemic and associated lockdowns from March 2020 forced the implementation of VFTs on a far broader scale and created the opportunity for such studies.
+Within this contribution, we examine the outcomes of two VFTs that were run as replacements for traditional field courses on the Integrated Petroleum Geoscience (IPG) MSc classes of 2020 and 2021.
+The VFTs ran in real time over 11 d (Utah) and 5 d (Pyrenees).
 They were based on well-established traditional trips to Utah and the Spanish Pyrenees.
-The Utah course has run for over 25 years and the Pyrenees trip has run in various forms since 2010.
+The Utah course has run for over 25 years, and the Pyrenees trip has run in various forms since 2010.
 The VFTs were built on an extensive set of VOs and other data collected by the authors for research purposes over the last 15 years (e.g. Eide et al., 2015; Howell et al., 2014; Phillips et al., 2021).
-The Utah VFT was run twice (Sept 2020 and August 2021) and the Pyrenees VFT was run in October 2020.
+The Utah VFT was run twice (September 2020 and August 2021), and the Pyrenees VFT was run once in October 2020.

-The aim of this contribution is to summarise the learnings from these VFTs to help ensure that future VFTs are more effective at achieving the similar learning outcomes to traditional fieldtrip.
-The specific objectives are: (1) to present the workflow for building and running VFTs, developed over the past 5 years; (2) assess the effectiveness of VFTs through student interaction; and (3) review student perception of VFT and how this compared to the traditional fieldtrips.
+The aim of this contribution is to summarize the learning from these VFTs to help ensure that future VFTs are more effective at achieving the similar learning outcomes to traditional field trip.
+The specific objectives are the following: (1) to present the workflow for building and running VFTs, developed over the past 5 years; (2) to assess the effectiveness of VFTs through student interaction; and (3) to review student perception of VFT and how this compares to the traditional field trips.